lightning-bot/docs/guide/bot-configuration.md

 Admins are the highest in power with Lightning.
 They can configure anything on the bot freely and use any command.

-!!! danger
+{% hint style="danger" %}
 You should only give people you trust the most the Admin level.
+{% endhint %}

 #### Mod